Mary Shelley: Percy Bysshe Shelley

 My dearest Hogg my baby is dead—will you come to see me as soon as you can.
 I wish to see you—It was perfectly well when I went to bed—I awoke in the night to give it suck it appeared to be sleeping so quietly that I would not awake it.
 It was dead then, but we did not find that out till morning—from its appearance it evidently died of convulsions—Will you come—you are so calm a creature & Shelley is afraid of a fever from the milk—for I am no longer a mother now.

 The loss of her child induced acute depression in Mary Godwin, who was haunted by visions of the baby; but she conceived again and had recovered by the summer.
 With a revival in Percy Shelley's finances after the death of his grandfather, Sir Bysshe Shelley, the couple holidayed in Torquay and then rented a two-storey cottage at Bishopsgate, on the edge of Windsor Great Park.
-Little is known about this period in Mary Godwin's life, since her journal from May 1815 to July 1816 is lost.
+Little is known about this period in Mary Godwin's life, for her journal from May 1815 to July 1816 is lost.
 At Bishopsgate, Percy wrote his poem Alastor, or The Spirit of Solitude; and on 24 January 1816, Mary gave birth to a second child, William, named after her father, and soon nicknamed "Willmouse".
-In her novel The Last Man, she later imagined Windsor as a Garden of Eden.
+In her novel 'The Last Man, she later imagined Windsor as a Garden of Eden.